ibraim-gm/emacs-devtools/OLD_WINDOWS.md

 `miktex\bin` directory to your `PATH` variable, ex:
 `C:\MiKTeX 2.9\miktex\bin`.
 Try running `pdflatex --version` on your command prompt, if it works you're good to go.

+#### Markdown

+Make sure you have `perl` installed and the [Markdown](http://daringfireball.net/projects/markdown/) installed.
+On Linux as long as you have the command `markdown` on your path (e.g. `/usr/bin/markdown`), everything will work as intended.
+On Windows, you will need to customize the markdown group inside emacs (`M-x customize-group markdown`) and set the markdown command to something like `/c/path/to/perl.exe /c/path/to/Markdown.pl` to make it work.

 #### Clojure/Leiningen